beckybeauchamp1/Sample-Teach/readme.md

 ##Ajax Recap

-We have been talking a lot about Ajax throughout this course, why it's relevant and important in the applications we have been developing?
+> We have been talking a lot about Ajax throughout this course, why it's relevant and important in the applications we have been developing?

 **PRE-AJAX:**
-any user interaction with a webpage or web application required an updated version of the page to be sent to the browser and rendered a full new html page. **This was very slow, and a bad user experience!**
+- Any user interaction with a webpage or web application required an updated version of the page to be sent to the browser and rendered a full new html page. **This was very slow, and a bad user experience!**

 **AJAX:**
-(Asynchronous JavaScript and XML) consists of small exchanges of data from the client to the the server, so that the entire web page does not have to be reloaded each time the user makes a change, aka we can send data asynchronously through an HTTP request. **This made our applications faster and vastly improved user experience!**
+- (Asynchronous JavaScript and XML) consists of small exchanges of data from the client to the the server, so that the entire web page does not have to be reloaded each time the user makes a change, aka we can send data asynchronously through an HTTP request. **This made our applications faster and vastly improved user experience!**

 **POST AJAX:**
-A lot of Front End Frameworks today Angular, Backbone, Meteor, etc.. help with making Ajax requests easier for us as developers.
+- A lot of Front End Frameworks today Angular, Backbone, Meteor, etc.. help with making Ajax requests easier for us as developers.
 However, on applications that use real time data, such as real time gaming, the continuous opening and closing of ajax http requests creates a lot of overhead, and for certain applications, especially those that want rapid responses or real time interactions or display streams of data, it can be a difficult process to simulate

 ##What are WebSockets?

 WebSockets are a TCP based Protocol and API that establishes a single, bi-directional connection between the client and server, allowing full duplex, persistent messages to be instantly distributed.

--A Socket could be compared or visualized as a two-way pipe connected between nodes (client and server), where one end is attached to a browser and the other end to a Web server.
+- A Socket could be compared or visualized as a two-way pipe connected between nodes (client and server), where one end is attached to a browser and the other end to a Web server.
 The WebSocket protocol enables a continuous flow of communication without any need to reload the new page in the browser to reflect information changes received from the server(should sound familiar....)

 **Turn & Talk: What do think this means and why might we use it in our applications?**(30 seconds)

 ![alt tag](https://sdz-upload.s3.amazonaws.com/prod/upload/p3ch1_unsynchronised%20communication%20-%20New%20Page.png)

-_Traditional Request-Response Client-Server Model_
+**_Traditional Request-Response Client-Server Model_**

 ![alt tag](https://sdz-upload.s3.amazonaws.com/prod/upload/p3ch1_Communication%20is%20usually%20unsynchronized%2C%20i.e.%20the%20client%20requests%2C%20the%20server%20responds%20-%20New%20Page1.png)

-_WebSockets Bi-directional connection_
+**_WebSockets Bi-directional connection_**

-###How Does it Work**
+###How Does it Work?

--Simplifed Version: Every WebSocket Connection starts with an HTTP GET request from the client to the server !
+- Simplifed Version: Every WebSocket Connection starts with an HTTP GET request from the client to the server !
 This is called or refered to as the _"handshake"_.
 This handshake upgrades the connection from HTTP to the WebSocket protocol.

 An Example of this might look Something Along These Lines:

 ```
 GET /chat HTTP/1.1
 Host: example.com:8000